Pontoon Deck Kit w/ 24oz Pontoon Carpet

 PontoonStuff® created the idea of Re-Deck Carpet Kits to make your project easier!

-Important: We can only ship these decking kits to a commercial address with a fork lift.
+Important: We can only ship these decking kits to a commercial or residential address .
 Your plywood kit will ship with FedEx Freight on a 4' W x 8' L pallet and the plywood will be secured with metal banding, please allow up to 48 hours for shipping.
 You will receive a total of 3 separate shipments when you order our Re-Deck Kit.
 Your hardware and glue will arrive first followed by your decking and carpet in two different shipments.

 Note: Carpet is sent directly from the manufacturer and may take up to 48 hours to ship.
 It will arrive separately from your hardware and glue, which we will ship to you within 24hrs.